Language Science Major:

 For further information please contact the Undergraduate Director at firstname.lastname@example.org.

-A Hearing & Speech Sciences Minor at UCI
+A Hearing & Speech Sciences Minor at UCI (run by the Department of Cognitive Sciences)

 A minor in Hearing and Speech Sciences will provide in-depth training for undergraduates interested in becoming scientists and/or clinicians in health-related fields.
 This minor will help stimulate students’ interest in hearing and speech as well as increase their opportunities to be admitted to postgraduate programs in audiology, speech-language pathology, biomedical engineering, psychology, neuroscience, medicine and other allied areas.